 Figure 8.
-VIM screenshot of what lines 16-17 of tPile_INCLDUE should look like.
+VIM screenshot of what lines 16-17 of tPile_INCLUDE should look like.

 Go to Line 19, edit the name of the log file.

 This should be the same as the prefix to the file.
 It is the same term used to name the rule and the directory.